Black Canadians: 1960s and 1970s

-However, a sizeable number of Black Canadians who descend from freed American slaves can still be found in Nova Scotia and parts of Southwestern Ontario.
-Some descendants of the freed American slaves, many of whom were of mixed race descent, have mixed into the white Canadian community and have mostly lost their ethnic identity.
+However, a sizeable number of black Canadians who descend from freed American slaves can still be found in Nova Scotia and parts of Southwestern Ontario.
+Some descendants of the freed American slaves, many of whom were of mixed-race descent, have mixed into the white Canadian community and have mostly lost their ethnic identity.
 Some descendants returned to the United States.
-Bangor, Maine, for example, received many Black Canadians from the Maritime provinces.
+Bangor, Maine, for example, received many black Canadians from the Maritime provinces.

-Like other recent immigrants to Canada, Black Canadian immigrants have settled preferentially in provinces matching the language of their country of origin.
-Thus, in 2001, 90 per cent of Canadians of Haitian origin lived in Quebec, while 85 per cent of Canadians of Jamaican origin lived in Ontario.
+Like other recent immigrants to Canada, black Canadian immigrants have settled mainly in provinces that match the language of their country of origin.
+Thus, in 2001, 90% of Canadians of Haitian origin lived in Quebec, while 85% of Canadians of Jamaican origin lived in Ontario.
 A major change in the settlement patterns of black Canadians occurred in the second half of the 20th century as the mostly rural black Canadian communities had become mostly urban communities, a process starting in the 1930s that was complete by the 1970s.
 Immigrants from the West Indies almost always settled in the cities, and the Canadian historian James Walker called the black Canadian community one of the "most urbanized of all Canada's ethnic groups".